beckit/DHCP_121_macOS/README.md

 present, its likely due to the fact that this machine did not request option 121.

+Older versions of MacOS, such as Lion, require that the DHCP server be configured to push option 121 without it being requested.
+This can be configured in isc's dhcpd like so:

+# force option 121 (hex 79) to be pushed in the reply
+option dhcp-parameter-request-list = concat(option dhcp-parameter-request-list, 79);

 #### add_dhcp_request_option.py:
 Option 121 can be requested if placed in the array of option codes to request by the system.
 The add_dhcp_request_option.py script is written to place the option code safely into the system plist.
+This only works on particular versions of MacOS such as Yosemite, otherwise see the note above about forcing option 121 in the DHCP replies from the dhcp server.

 ### Common use issue: en0 vs en1:
    en0 will be scanned first and will win.
 This can be overriden with the the "nic" option in the override file, but its likely how most people things to behave in the event that they leave their wifi nic up when plugging ethernet in.

 ### OVERRIDE_FILE:
 The override file can contain comments if the line starts with a #, but